deco3500-2017/SuzukiSwifts/README.md

 **Vinnie:**
 - Created a script for the kickstarter video with Jack
-- Got footage for kick starter video round campus
+- Got footage for kickstarter video round campus -Edited video Kickstarter video
+-Contributed to creating the poster
+-Prepared for the showcase with Daiki and Jack. (printing Poster and brochures)

 **Jack:**
 - Created a script for the kickstarter video with Vinnie